mand-mobile/mand-mobile-next/src/packages/skeleton/README.en-US.md

 # Skeleton

-Skeleton screen, generally used to display the loading state of the general structure of the page before the data has been loaded <sup class="version-after">2.5.0+</sup>
+Skeleton screen, generally used to display the loading state of the general structure of the page before the data has been loaded

 ### Import